Add physics colliders

 TiledMapHandle(asset_server.load("finite.tmx")),

-// With this configuration, we will restrict the spawn of collider
+// With this configuration, we will restrict the spawn of colliders to:

 TiledPhysicsSettings::<TiledPhysicsAvianBackend> {